NextronSystems/thor-manual/scanning/special-scan-modes.rst

 File Restoration
 ^^^^^^^^^^^^^^^^

-The dump scan parses out every executable file and applies all YARA signatures.
+Dump scanning extracts every executable file and applies all YARA signatures.

 As a side effect of this dissection, all the embedded executables in other file formats like RTF or PDF are also detected, provided that they aren't further obfuscated.

-There are some disadvantages linked with the DeepDive detection engine:
+There are some limitations to the ``DeepDive`` detection engine:

 * The file name cannot be extracted from the raw executable code
 * The file path of the reported sample is unknown

 These files can also be written to disk.
-When you provide a directory to ``--memory-dump-extraction-directory``, THOR will write extracted PE files that some YARA rules matched on to this directory, including the offset they were extracted from and the score they were matched with.
+When you provide a directory with ``--memory-dump-extraction-directory``, THOR writes extracted PE files that matched YARA rules to that directory, including the offset they were extracted from and the matching score.

-By default, all files with score 50 or higher will be written to disk;
-this can be customized with ``--memory-dump-extraction-score``.
+By default, all files with a score of ``50`` or higher are written to disk.
+This can be customized with ``--memory-dump-extraction-score``.

 Usage Examples
 ^^^^^^^^^^^^^^